Introduction: What Makes a Dog Breed Rare?

 Otterhounds are one of the rarest scenthound breeds.
 Fewer than 60 puppies are registered by kennel clubs each year.
 The hardy, tousled-haired hounds were kept by King John for finding otters that were depleting the fish in local streams.

+Otterhounds love to hunt, sniff, trail, and swim.
+As a packhound, they are friendly with other dogs.
+During training, they can show a stubborn streak and are particularly determined when following a scent.
 At home, Otterhounds tend to be boisterous, amiable with kids, and affectionate with family.
 Note that their loud, melodious voices can carry over long distances.
-This, their large size, and high energy needs make them unsuitable for apartment dwelling.
+Their voices, large size, and high energy needs make them unsuitable for apartment dwelling.
 Otterhounds need daily exercise in a safe, enclosed area, and their long coats require weekly brushing.

 Xoloitzcuintli (aka Mexican Hairless Dog, Xolo, or Tepeizeuintli)